 After a lot of trial-and-error, I did finally work out an alternative method using all five fingers and no doubling up of loops.
 It’s also fun to braid – like the traditional method, the moves alternate between the two hands in a very appealing way (you’ll have to do it to know what I mean!).
 But I still didn’t understand what was going on in the braid!
 I just knew that my ‘thumb’ method succeeded in producing all the same braid variations as the traditional method.

 I’m now pretty sure that all the braids in the hollow lace of vii ‘family’ have basically the same structure as a 7-loop spanish braid: a two-layer eight-ridge [8-column] braid of half plain weave (through one loop) and half twill (through two loops).
 The main difference is that the hollow lace’s plain weave sections are at the center of the braid rather than at the outer edges.
 This does give a slightly different look to the two braids.
-Now that I understand the structure, I think one could make the same braid with yet another completely different braiding method, more like the way I braid (or unbraid) double braids.
+Now that I understand the structure, I think one could make the same braid with yet another completely different braiding method, more like the way I braid (or unbraid) double braids, and the way the 7-loop Spanish braid is made.
 But the odd “transverse” way is quite fun!

 Last updated Sep/22/2018